daveydee33/contact-keeper/README.md

 - Navbar - dynamic links for authenticated or guest user.
 - Logout functionality and link in Nabar
 - `PrivateRoute` component to redirect on pages that should require to be logged in
+- AddContact to now use our API backend and store to MongoDB instead of our temp hardcoded local data